theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 # Workflow

+**Cautionary Note:**
+: When working with any important file, such as laboriously obtained scans of physical originals, it is good practice always to edit copies rather than overwriting the original files.

 ## Pre-requisites

 I take for granted that you already have one or more ocr'ed pdf files that meet the following requirements: